geerlingguy/ansible-vagrant-examples/gitlab/README.md

 (Where `gitlab`) is the hostname you have configured in the `Vagrantfile`).

 After that is configured, you could visit http://gitlab/ in a browser, and you'll see the GitLab home page.
-Nice!

 GitLab's default administrator account details are below; be sure to login immediately and change these credentials!